leylabmpi/qiime_2_ll_quick_viewer/README.rst

      :alt: Updates

-This tool launches a simple web server to quicly visualize the contents locate into the ``data`` folder from a `Qiime 2`_ visualization artifact, i.e. files produced by **Qiime 2** with extension ``*.qzv``.
+This tool launches a simple web server to quickly visualize the contents locate into the ``data`` folder from a `Qiime 2`_ visualization artifact, i.e. files produced by **Qiime 2** with extension ``*.qzv``.

 .. _Qiime 2: https://qiime2.org/